 The Company has established a Special Committee as an organ that serves as a deterrent against arbitrary decision making by Tokuyama's Board of Directors.
-The Special Committee comprises at least three members, who shall be selected from among Outside Directors, Outside Auditors, attorneys-at-law, Certified Public Accountants, tax accountants, academic experts and outside knowledgeable persons, all of whom are independent from the management team of the Company that is engaged in executing duties.
-The committee shall give advice to the Board of Directors on the judgment as to whether implementation of a Countermeasure is appropriate, the convocation of a General Shareholders' Meeting to confirm the intentions of the shareholders and the extension of the Board of Directors Appraisal Period when the General Shareholders' Meeting is convened.
+The Special Committee comprises at least three members, who shall be selected from among Outside Directors, Outside Audit & Supervisory Board Members, attorneys-at-law, Certified Public Accountants, Certified Public Tax Accountants, academic experts and outside knowledgeable persons, all of whom are independent from the management team of the Company that is engaged in executing duties.
+The committee shall give advice to the Board of Directors on the judgment as to whether implementation of a Countermeasure is appropriate, the convocation of a General Shareholders' Meeting to confirm the intentions of the shareholders' Meeting is convened.
 The Board of Directors shall maximally accept the advice of the Special Committee to adopt resolutions as an organ under the Companies Act.